-Headlines are over-crowded with stories about opioids, but there are other medications that lead to addiction.
+Headlines are crowded with stories about opioids, but there are other medications that lead to addiction.
 One such medication is benzodiazepine.
 Benzos for short, this drug is a hypnotic sedative.
 It is commonly prescribed for conditions like anxiety disorder, insomnia, epilepsy and alcohol dependence.
 If you or someone you love is struggling with benzo addiction, please know there is help available.

 Let’s explore more about this medication and how to recover from addiction.

 For people living in chronic pain and or diagnosed with mental health conditions, benzos can improve their quality of life in many ways.
 You or a loved one may live with generalized anxiety disorder and suffer panic attacks.
 Benzodiazepines can provide immediate relief.
 When used according to instructions, they can allow you to enjoy typical activities without the crippling effects of pain or anxiety.

 Benzodiazepine has a sedative effect on your body in physical and psychological ways.
 It enhances a calming chemical that’s naturally found in your brain’s neurotransmitters.
 This makes you feel less anxious, worried and stressed.
 Benzos keep your brain in a more relaxed state.
 This also causes your muscles to relax, making the medication ideal for those who suffer seizures.